-The pen Michele Roberts used to sign a labor agreement between NBA players and owners is at the Smithsonian.
-It will be used to tell her story and other women’s stories of not backing down at the negotiating table.
+Lisa Jaster’s uniform is at the Smithsonian.
+It will be used to tell her story and other women’s stories of bravery and perseverance.

 The American Women’s History Initiative will amplify women’s voices to honor the past, inform the present and inspire the future.